Save-On-Foods Memorial Centre: History

 SOFMC was completed in 2005 and has a maximum seating capacity of 7,400.
 It replaced the aging and outdated Memorial Arena, also known as the "Barn on Blanshard" (rectangular with a curved roof, resembled a barn or aircraft hangar) which had been constructed in 1949.
 The first event to be held at the new arena was a Rod Stewart concert, one in which Stewart and his performers came out on stage in hardhats and orange safety vests, poking fun at the fact the arena wasn't totally completed at the time.

-Notable concerts and events held

-The arena has hosted many musical and performance acts, as well as guest speakers, sporting tournaments, trade shows and other events.
-The following is a partial list of some of the more well-known guests and events to appear during the first two decades of the arena's existence:

 Select Your Tickets

 Save-On-Foods Memorial Centre has its own in-house ticketing company called "Select Your Tickets", which is also owned by RG Properties Ltd. "Select Your Tickets" has been operating inside the building since it opened in 2005.
 And is also operated in Kelowna B.C.